-Mississippi Spring Break 2017
+Spring Break (two trips)

 Weekend trips can be to a variety of places within a day’s drive, like to Rosedale Park Church in Detroit.
 Primarily an African American church, they are committed to racial reconciliation.
 They are also living out the Great Commission by making disciples in their own community.
 As a means to this end, they are providing many services to assist the under-resourced folks in their neighborhood.
 Our weekend trips normally are provided for a church youth group – usually high school age, but we can be flexible.
 These trips often start as great “eye-opener” trips for families with children who have not gone on a service project previously.
 Dates: Contact us and we can get one on the calendar; Cost: participant/leader: $50